-Steamed clams in creamy ale sauce is a variation of my mothers recipe for mussels.
+Steamed clams in creamy beer sauce is a variation of my mothers recipe for mussels.
 Every Summer she makes mussels in a creamy white wine sauce with fresh herbs and we make a meal out of it, because why not?
-I was lucky enough to grow up with this stuff and see how easy it is to make.
+I was lucky enough to grow up learning about this stuff and see how easy it is to make.

 When it comes to steamers or mussels, it’s a “done in 10 minutes” dinner or appetizer.
 It’s as simple as steaming the clams in a lidded sauce pan in whatever sauce you choose—simple or complex.
 From a creamy ale sauce, arrabbiata sauce, or water, just cover and simmer for 5 minutes until the shells open.